jazahn/mobility-workshop/README.md

 Let's look at what we have.
 We click on a link and it opens a new page.
 Though it's just a blank page.
 Look at the code though, the Video constructor actually sets the `<h1>` in the header with a value from `localStorage`.
 But that's not happening... if we refresh video.html, it does get the header and sets it appropriately... but now if we click "back", the list doesn't load in index.html... why?

 So now we're getting into the jQuery Mobile topic of "pages". jQuery Mobile acutally does a pseudo-SPA (Single-Page Application) by linking things together via the `data-role="page"`.
-When a link is clicked on the page, jQuery Mobile hijacks the request and actually inserts the content of the new page into the page tag.
+When a link is clicked on the page, jQuery Mobile hijacks the request and actually inserts the content of the new page into the div-page tag.
 So the issue we're hitting is the `$(document).ready()` is not happening more than once, even though it seems like we're going to a new page.
+This means the `<head>` is only being executed in the first loaded page.

-So we actually have to listen for something else.
+So we actually have to work the JS differently.
+We can't have page specific JS loaded in `<head>`.

 The easiest way to deal with this is to remove the `$(document).ready()`s, **but don't remove the content** (in both files) and move the script tags containing those `require()`s to the bottom of the `<div data-role="page">` tag.
 (But still inside of the "page" tag.)